 The AAUW Bylaws contain governance history, policies and procedures for managing the organization, and information to conduct AAUW’s affairs.
 Questions?
 Please contact the Executive Office.

-AAUW members voted to approve one change to the AAUW Bylaws during the 2013 AAUW national elections.
-A previous revision occurred in January 2012 to comply with changes in the Washington, D.C., nonprofit corporation code.
-For details on ARTICLE X. STATES Section 4.
+AAUW members voted to approve one change to the AAUW Bylaws during the 2015 AAUW national elections.
+A revision also occurred in January 2012 to comply with changes in the Washington, D.C., nonprofit corporation code.
+For details on ARTICLE X. STATE OR MULTISTATE ORGANIZATIONS.
+Section 5.
 Property and Assets, please see the Memorandum from Pillsbury Winthrop Shaw Pittman LLP: “Disaffiliation or Dissolution,” February 10, 2011.

 The last revision occurred in June 2009.